Physics-50/Module-1/docs/week1-during-lab.md

 Finally, focus on the **power supply**.
 With the power supply turned off, turn all its front-panel knobs completely to the left (counter-clockwise) to ensure there is no voltage or current being supplied.
 Make sure that the negative (–, black) terminal on the power supply is connected to the ground (GND, green) terminal.
 This simple connection ensures that the levitator apparatus, power supply and function generator all have a common ground.
 If there is no metal clip connecting the black and green terminals, notify your instructor and together you can make this connection with a small piece of wire.

 Find your station's BNC/banana adapter, and connect the red banana connector to the red positive (+) output on the power supply and the black banana connector to the ground (green) output of the power supply.
-Connect the output of this adapter to the BNC cable already plugged in to the “PS” input on the levitator case.
+Connect the output of this adapter to the BNC cable already plugged into the “PS” input on the levitator case.

 Safety Tip: Never touch the two leads of the power supply together!
-This will short circuit the power supply and could damage it.
+This will short-circuit the power supply and could damage it.

 Now turn on the power supply.
 The light labeled C.V. (coarse voltage) should be green, meaning that the output of the power supply is limited by the voltage dial settings.
 Make sure the function generator is turned on and turn on its output (button above output port).
 Turn the coarse dial for the voltage slowly up (clockwise).
 Observe that the voltage reading on the front panel of the power supply rises, but the current stays at zero.
-The power supply might make clicking sounds - this is okay.
+The power supply might make clicking sounds -- this is okay.

 When you reach a voltage output of around 6-10 volts, the current will start to rise, the green C.V. light will go off and the red C.C. light will go on.
 At this point both the current and the voltage will stop rising in response to further increases of the coarse voltage dial.
 The red C.C. light indicates that the power supply output is now being limited by the current dial settings.
 Turn the coarse current dial up until the green C.V. light comes back on.
 Alternate between increasing the voltage setting and the current setting as necessary until you have reached an output voltage between 12 and 14 V. **Do not exceed 15 V. Keep an eye on how much current the power supply is providing.
-If it goes above 225 mA (0.225 A) turn it down immediately** and check your circuit or ask an instructor.
+If it goes above 225 mA (0.225 A), turn it down immediately** and check your circuit or ask an instructor.

 At this point, if all is well, your acoustic levitator is producing standing waves of sound.